usagov/usagov-2021/README.md

 5. Lastly, head to `localhost` (no port number needed) in your respective browser.

 ## Project Restart/Reset
 Sometimes, Docker problems arise after an upgrade and a more complete restart is needed.
-After closing down and destroying the existing contianers, networks, and volumes the procedure is the same as the full project start
+After closing down and destroying the existing contianers, networks, and volumes the procedure is the same as the full project setup.

 ### Docker Cleanup